also available <link _top>

 The software function CastTracking is required for casting systems with tilting casting machines and for rotary casting machines.
 The pouring process is constantly optimized for each process and thus allows a high casting quality.

 At the tilting casting machines with hydraulic tilting drive a position measuring system of a robot axis is mounted on the tilting axis delivering the required signals and positions to the robot control.
 The hardware can be purchased from the Obernburg robot manufacturer.
 This module is also mounted on the rotary axis of the rotary casting machine so that the robot can be synchronized with the carousel.

 An electric tilting drive on the casting machines using a spindle is even more elegant.
 The spindle drive with integrated position measuring system is a real robot axis being fully integrated in the robot control.

 This concept offers all advantages for a slow or quick synchronous pouring with tilting of the casting machine.
 Ladle and casting machine are always moving at same speed.

 Rotary casting machines with tilting casting machines where the robot pours in the liquid aluminum precisely and true to path while the carousel is turning continuously and the casting machine is tilting are particularly sophisticated.
 This application practically can only be executed only conditionally without the software module.

-Contact to Reis Robotics USA in our Suppliers Profile
+Contact to <link _top>Reis Robotics USA in our Suppliers Profile